alicevillar/sfa_api/README.md

 * URL GET Parameters -> N/A
 * Request URL (temporary): -> http://127.0.0.1:5000/pictures/api/v1/demo_key
 ```

+<h3>Version 5</h3>

+:new: This is the first version of SFA-API.
+It contains one endpoint that allows users to sign in.
+To comply with GDPR, this allows users to delete their data in the system.

 ## 4. Project Structure

 The following directory diagram was generated with the comand "tree /F"